-Our authors bring to their writing many years' experience of teaching genetics.
-Find out why they're so enthusiastic about teaching genetics, how they go about making it relevant and engaging for students, and how they aim to turn students into scientists.
+Our authors bring to their writing many years' experience of teaching international business.
+Find out why they're so enthusiastic about teaching international business and how they go about making it relevant and engaging for students by reading a letter from the authors.

 About our authors

 Professor of International Business, University of Leeds , UK